Holaxonia

+Holaxonia (English name: holaxonians) is a former Octocorallian suborder of the order Gorgonacea (English names: gorgonians or sea fans), or alternatively of the broadly conceived order Alcyonacea.
+Before 1981/1999, Holaxonia usually also included the taxon Calcaxonia (informal name: restricted Holaxonia).

+Since a 2022 revision of the Octocorallia, the content of the former Holaxania has been included in the new order Malacalcyonacea, within which it does not form a monophyletic group (clade) and has no name.
+The two Holaxonian genera Dendrobrachia a Ideogorgia are an exception in that they have been included not in the order Malacalcyonacea, but in the order Scleralcyonacea.

+Vernacular names of certain members of Holaxonia include: sea fan, sea whip, sea rod, and sea blade.

+Characteristics

-Holaxonia is a suborder of soft corals, a member of the phylum Cnidaria.
-Members of this suborder are sometimes known as gorgonians and include the sea blades, the sea fans, the sea rods and the sea whips.
-These soft corals are colonial, sessile organisms and are generally tree-like in structure.
+Members of Holaxonia are soft corals.
+They are colonial, sessile organisms and are generally tree-like in structure.
 They do not have a hard skeleton composed of calcium carbonate but have a firm but pliable, central axial skeleton composed of a fibrous protein called gorgonin embedded in a tissue matrix, the coenenchyme.
 In some genera this is permeated with a calcareous substance in the form of fused spicules.
-Members of this suborder are characterized by having an unspiculated axis and often a soft, chambered central core.
+Members of Holaxonia are characterized by having an unspiculated axis and often a soft, chambered central core.
 The polyps have eight-fold symmetry and in many species, especially in the families Gorgoniidae and Plexauridae, contain symbiotic photosynthetic algae called zooxanthellae.
 These soft corals are popular in salt water aquaria.

 Families and genera

-The World Register of Marine Species list the following families and genera:
+In 2018, the World Register of Marine Species listed the following families and genera in Holaxonia: